DigitalPublishingToolkit/NN11/md/book.md

 regulations actually in force.
-There is a growing belief that such services should be the elementary building blocks of the Internet and that they should be based on open and transparent standards, as all previous Internet standard were, e.g. email and the World Wide Web.
+There is a growing belief that such services should be the elementary building blocks of the Internet and that they should be based on open and transparent standards, as all previous Internet standards were, e.g. email and the World Wide Web.
 Otherwise a radical partitioning will be unavoidable as hypercentrality leads up to a breaking point.

-# 6. From Resilience to Vulnerability
+# Chapter 6: From Resilience to Vulnerability

 Ultimately we are witnessing the end of the Internet’s resilience as its nodes become ever more vulnerable.
 The Internet was developed with a